frangio/thyme/README.md

 c : Code α  ⊢  ~c  : α
 ```

 A splice `~c` is denotationally `c.val`.
-Operationally, outside a quotation, `c`'s generator is evaluated during elaboration and its result replaces the splice.
+Operationally, when used at the outermost stage, `c`'s generator is evaluated during elaboration and its result replaces the splice.
 Inside a quotation, `c`'s generator is instead incorporated into that quotation's generator.

 For example, we can implement exponentiation as a staged program that specializes a statically known exponent: